Rektoff/RustBlock-Outpost/README.md

 # RustBlock Developer Knowledge Base

-Here [Rektoff](https://twitter.com/rektoff_xyz) core team presents a knowledge base about the Rust blockchain development ecosystem.
+Here [Rektoff](https://twitter.com/rektoff_xyz) presents a knowledge base about the Rust blockchain development ecosystem.
 We saw a demand in the last months and got a lot of requests to create something related.
 So here it is!

 Any help would be rewarded soon.
 Let's build a foundation of new rustecean-based applications in blockchain field.